elotroalex/chiens/_texts/translation.md

 - It was a November night.
 - We crawled through the sugar cane
 - The cutlasses were laughing at the stars.
 They were making fun of the stars.
-- The sugar cane scarred our faces of streams of green blades
+- The sugar cane scarred our faces with streams of green blades
-- We crawled cutlass in hand
+- We crawled, cutlass in hand
 - Suddenly the ruckus broke the silence.
 - {: .pr} We had jumped, we slaves, we dunghill, we beasts with patient hoofs.
 We ran like madmen.
 The gunshots burst ...
 We were striking ...
 The sweat and the blood kept us fresh.
 - {: .pr} We were striking among the cries and the shouts became more strident and a great flame rose from the east: it was the commons burning and the flame flickered softly on our cheeks.